-In this post, I highlight our 10 Favorite Thanksgiving Sides that can be made in your Instant Pot pressure cooker, in the oven or the stovetop.
+In this post I present to you 10 Easy & Healthy Thanksgiving Sides that can be made in an Instant Pot pressure cooker, oven, or stovetop.
 Good for any holiday dinner, these versatile dishes are quick to make, easy to double, and most importantly, they are HEALTHY.
 Most of these can me made ahead and re-heated for your holiday meal.

 Sharing some of our favorites with you all, I hope you enjoy them as much as my family does!
 If you're looking for Vegan Thanksgiving sides, Vegetarian Thanksgiving sides or Gluten-free Thanksgiving sides, you'll find plenty of choices in this post!